 How did you prepare for the interview?

-Most applicants prepared for the interview by utilizing resources such as Student Doctor Network (SDN), mock interviews, reviewing school websites, and talking to current students or alumni for insights.
-They emphasized the importance of being themselves, not over-rehearsing, and ensuring a good night's sleep before the interview.
+Most applicants prepared for the interview by utilizing resources such as Student Doctor Network (SDN), mock interviews, and reviewing the school's website.
+Many also emphasized the importance of practicing with friends or advisors, as well as getting a good night's sleep before the interview to feel confident and relaxed.

 SDN, read the school website, spoke with U. of Iowa dental student, read my personal statement, visited the school the summer before the application cycle

-Applicants were overwhelmingly impressed by the friendliness of the faculty, students, and admissions staff, as well as the top-notch facilities, clinical exposure, and research opportunities at the school.
-They appreciated the attention to detail during the interview day, the welcoming atmosphere, and the strong emphasis on hands-on experience and early clinical training.
-Many also noted the positive interactions with current students and the overall organization of the admissions process.
+Applicants were consistently impressed by the friendly and welcoming faculty, students, and admissions staff, as well as the top-notch facilities and clinical exposure offered by the school.
+They also appreciated the attention to detail during the interview process and the opportunities for research and early hands-on experience.

 The school's attention to detail.
 Every aspect of the interview day was impressive, from the faculty interview to the student-guided tours.
 UICOD made sure that you were interviewing the school as much as the school was interviewing you.